portugueslab/stytra_hackathon/README.md

-# The stytra hackaton!
+# The stytra hackathon!
-Repo with the code for the stytra hackathon tutorials
+Repo with the materials and code for the stytra hackathon.